IntelligentRoboticsLabs/ir_robots/README.md

 source install/setup.sh
 ros2 launch ir_robots tiago.launch.py
 ```
-If simulation param is set to false, Navigation2 is ready to use in the real Tiago.
+If simulation param is set to `false`, Navigation2 is ready to use in the real Tiago.

 Also, you can use [Keepout Zones], just create a new map including the excluded areas, and use the same name adding `_keep`, now publish the map running: